Mjoll/mimirdocs/AzureActiveDirectoryExternalIdentityProvider.md

 Cause #2: The Azure Active Directory group Object Id does not match the Mimir group name.

 Resolution #2: Follow the instructions in section "Creating a matching Mimir group definiton".

+Cause #3: Azure Active Directory does not expose group membership for Azure administrator accounts to Mimir.

+Resolution #3: Follow the instructions in section "Signing in using Azure administrator accounts".